cj401-jw/code_example/README.md

 Note: The scructure of the data could be different in that case you will need to update `fetch_dataloader()` function in `data_loader.py`.

 ## Experiment parameters
+TODO: While experiments it's obvious that net.py script should be in experiment folder.
+When you performed some experiment and then changed model (some tiny chenges) you can forget what model was.
+To fix it it's better to have a model folder within each experiment you want to log a model.

 To compare experiment results we need to log all parameters which was used while training.
 We do this through `params.json` file.
 Each experiment has it's own folder and `params.json` under it.
 Here is detailed description of this file:
 ```json
 {